 Light is one of the most important “foods” for your plant and it is therefore important to plant them where they are optimally able to receive a minimum of 6 hours of light a day.
 When planting outside, climate can vary a great deal and therefore so can your plant size and yield.
 Cold snaps or heat waves can affect both size and yield.

-Finally, a healthy, high yielding plant will need a good growing medium and nutrients.
+For a more in-depth article on growing mediums, check out this article about healthy, high-yielding plants.
 There are a large number of companies selling a wide variety of nutrients, both organic and chemical.
 Chemical or synthetic fertilizers have exact mixes of Nitrogen, potassium and phosphorus which can have an immediate effect on your plant growth versus organic or natural fertilizers that can take more time for the nutrients to be absorbed into the soil or other grow medium.

 You must always flush your plants 2 weeks before harvesting to ensure you are not smoking the chemicals from the fertilizers.